Introduction: What Is IELTS and Why Does It Matter for Your Future?

 4. Global Recognition and Flexibility

-- Accepted by 100% of UK universities
+- 100% of UK universities

-- Required by all Australian and New Zealand universities
+- All Australian and New Zealand universities

-- Recognized by professional bodies worldwide
+- Professional bodies worldwide

 Types of IELTS Tests: Which One Is Right for You?

-1. IELTS Academic: For Higher Education and Professional Registration
+IELTS Academic: For Higher Education and Professional Registration

-Who should take it?
+Who needs it?

-- University admission (undergraduate, postgraduate, doctoral programs)
+- University admission seekers (undergraduate, postgraduate, doctoral)

-- Academic exchanges or research positions
+- Academic exchange or research position applicants

 What makes it different?